pypa/distlib/docs/internals.rst

 The ``resources`` API
 ---------------------

-This section describes the design of the API relating to accessing 'resources', which is a convenient label for data files associated with Python packages.
+This section describes the design of the ``distlib`` API relating to accessing 'resources', which is a convenient label for data files associated with Python packages.

 The problem we're trying to solve
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^